-- The older adult population is increasing at six times the rate of the younger population.
+- The older adult population is increasing at over five times the rate of the younger population.

 - People of color comprise one in six older adults.
 The older adult population will become increasingly diverse as the more heterogeneous younger population ages.